Lobbying for Medicaid Expansion with Your Governor and State Legislators

-NETWORK invites all nuns, and those who feel that we are all nuns, to form teams of activists for Medicaid expansion in your state.
+If you live in a state that has not expanded Medicaid, NETWORK invites you to take action to expand Medicaid in your state.
 As most of you know, Medicaid is a joint federal-state program that finances health care for certain categories of low-income individuals, including seniors, kids and disabled persons.
 We have put together a comprehensive toolkit that provides more information about the Medicaid Expansion and tools for lobbying your governor.
 We also have an interactive map that shows where each state stands, ways to get involved, and more!

 On June 28, 2012 the Supreme Court upheld the constitutionality of the Affordable Care Act but it also held that expanding Medicaid in 2014 is not mandatory.
 As of this ruling, it is a choice that states can opt into or out of.
 This can be devastating for those living in lower socioeconomic circumstances who counted upon this coverage for their families.

 Nevertheless, the Court ruled that the expansion itself is constitutional, and the Gospel declares that it is the right and just thing to do.
 Tragically, since the Supreme Court decision, some governors have announced that they will not expand Medicaid in their state.
 Others remain quiet because they fear political consequences in this election year.